sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

         float tempK = 1 / (log(resistance / roomTempResistance) / beta + 1 / roomTemp);

         float tempC = tempK - 273.15;  // Convert to Celsius
-        Serial.print(tempC);           // Display temperature in Celsius on Serial Monitor }
+        Serial.println(tempC);           // Display temperature in Celsius on Serial Monitor }

 10. At this point, you can upload the code to your Arduino Uno R3 and obtain the current Celsius temperature values.